MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-android.md

 ### 3. Add google-services.json

-* Copy **google-services.json** file into the root of your Android specific project using Visual Studio so that the file is visible in the solution.
+* Copy the `google-services.json` file into the root of your Android specific project using Visual Studio so that the file is visible in the solution.
 * Close and reopen your solution.
 * The next step depends if you are on Mac or Windows:
-    * On Visual Studio for Mac, open the context menu on the **google-services.json** file then select **GoogleServicesJson** in **Build Action**.
+    * On Visual Studio for Mac, open the context menu on the `google-services.json` file then select **GoogleServicesJson** in **Build Action**.
     * On Visual Studio for Windows, select the **google-services.json** file in the Solution explorer.
 In **Properties > Advanced > Build Action**, select **GoogleServicesJson**.

 ### 4. Modify the project's AndroidManifest.xml file

-If you're migrating from Google Cloud Messaging to Firebase, your project's **AndroidManifest.xml** file might contain outdated GCM configuration which may cause notification duplication.
+If you're migrating from Google Cloud Messaging to Firebase, your project's `AndroidManifest.xml` file might contain outdated GCM configuration which may cause notification duplication.
 Edit the file and remove the following lines in the <application> section, if present:

 ```xml
 <application ...>